MrDongZhenyu/AFP/README.md

 This repository contains the codes and example data for Analytic Fourier Ptychotomography (AFP), a technique used for volumetric refractive index imaging.
 It includes both the simulation and reconstruction codes.

-**Note:** Part of the codes are temporarily encrypted and will be fully released upon publication of the paper.
-The provided demos still work as expected.

 Paper link: